 Transfer the cauliflower to a cutting board and give it all another rough chop so there aren’t any pieces larger than bite-size.
 Once the cheese has melted, fold in the cauliflower.
 Taste and adjust salt and pepper as necessary.

 Roasted Cauliflower Soup is a good, flavorful soup without a lot of effort.
-It would be really good in a bread bowl too.
+Grab a loaf of bread from the bakery (or make your own if you’re so inclined) and dinner is served.
 Enjoy!

 - 1 large head of cauliflower rough chopped